openshiftio/openshift.io/.github/ISSUE_TEMPLATE/bug.md

 <!--
 Thanks for interest in Openshift.io and apologies for making your experience not yet as awesome as we strive for.

-Please follow template provided below to report a bug you have encountered and will make sure to improve it.
+Please follow template provided below to report a bug you have encountered and we will make sure to improve it.

 YOU CAN DELETE THIS TEXT BEFORE SUBMITTING THE ISSUE -->